 - Guards - Dog guards can be fitted to your car between the back of the seats and the boot area, to provide a restricted area for your dog to be in while you're travelling.
 Make sure there's enough room in your boot for your dog to lie down and sit up comfortably.

-However you choose to restrain your pooch, make sure that he's not seated in front of an airbag.
+However you choose to restrain your pooch, make sure its not seated in front of an airbag.
 While impact-activated airbags are an important safety feature to protect the lives of adult passengers, small children and animals may become injured in the event of an airbag going off.

 Getting in and out of the car

 It may sound obvious, but always open the car door on the pavement side of the road – not on the side of the traffic.
 This'll make it safer for your dog when getting in and out of your car.